elizerdim/rest-coutries-api/README.md

 - It seems that `export default` is not allowed before a `type`: [export default type #41409 from TypeScript issues page](https://github.com/microsoft/TypeScript/issues/41409) - made myself crazy looking for my mistake for a moment there

-- react-select npm package

 - [React Select Accessibility](https://react-select.com/advanced#accessibility) - I modified the custom aria live example on this page to add accessibility to my Select component.
 I know that accessibility comes built-in with HTML elements such as `<select>` and `<option>`, but not with custom elements, so I was happy to see that this package has a section for adding accessibility to this custom interactive component.

-- I discovered `LoaderFunction` and `LoaderFunctionArgs` types for TypeScript.
+- I discovered `LoaderFunction` and `LoaderFunctionArgs` types for TypeScript, even though I didn't use a loader in the end.
+I realized that there are certain TypeScript types that are defined on packages that can be imported and used as is, which is very useful.

-- I also figured out how to pass an extra parameter to the loader function so that I can put it into its own file:
+- I also figured out how to pass an extra parameter to the loader function so that I can put it into its own file (again, I ended up not using it but it might be useful to keep it here for future reference):

   ```js
   // arrow function inside the Router element